 The only effort is the memory element of who has which Roof cards; and I'm not much of a fan of memory games.

 An ok word game with the standard problem of disparities due to age/education/culture and if English is not the 1st language of the players.
 Additionally, the random word cards/designation card selections may lead to very uneven difficulty between the 2 sides.
+Must be played fast, avoiding AP, with mistakes becoming the norm.

 Sure it's a luck-of-the-draw card driven game with layer of die rolls adding to the uncertainty, but it's still a lot of fun.
 Lots of room for decision making and tactical play.
 Setting up in leader directed groups is all important but mostly it comes down to just doing the best you can with cards you have (including often discarding them for new ones) and enjoying the ride as it develops.
 Falls in between Battle Cry/Memoir'44 and real Wargames.